The internationally renowned C-ITS platform TLEX®, which currently handles over 1.4 billion messages per day, is celebrating its fifth anniversary.

 Teaming up to increase the TLEX® use

 In 2021 Monotch signed six partnerships with Dutch, British and Finish companies.
 Each with its unique offering to make smart mobility thrive.
 We found new deployment partners in Costain(UK), Be-Mobile(Belgium) and Nodeon(Finland).
-Solutions partners Sentors and TriOpSys are both Dutch-based companies, as is vendor partner Cycledata.
-Increasing partnerships in the mobility ecosystems create a more comprehensive set of traffic solutions that we now can handle through the TLEX® platform.
+Solutions partners Sentors and TriOpSys are both Dutch-based companies.
+Increasing partnerships in the mobility ecosystems create a more comprehensive set of traffic solutions that we can now handle through the TLEX® platform.
 Monotch keeps reaching out to potential partner companies to offer each country or region the right partner.